codegeny/codegeny-beans/README.md

 }
 ```

-The structure of the class Person can be defined as follows;
+The structure of the class Person can be defined as follows:

 ```java
 Model<Address> addressModel = Model.bean()